Soviet Central Television

-Like much of the Soviet media, CT USSR regularly promoted the agendas of the Communist Party.
 Initially, the service was operated, together with the national radio service, by the Ministry of Culture.
 Later it was operated by the Gosteleradio committee, under the Communications Ministry and the Information and Press Ministry, and later a Council of Ministers-controlled network of television and radio broadcasting.

 First decades

 Radio was the dominant medium in the former Soviet Union, however, in the 1930s preparations for television were in full swing.
 On 1 October 1934, the first television sets were made available to the public.
 The next year, the first television broadcasts began.
 The Soviet Union television service began full-time experimental test broadcasts on 1 March 1938.

-Regular public programming began on 9 March 1938 – with an evening of programmes, which included news, documentary films and entertainment on Channel 1 in Moscow.
+Regular public programming began on 9 March 1938 – with an evening of programs, which included news, documentary films, and entertainment on Channel 1 in Moscow.
 At the same time, Channel 5 Leningrad, the national television service from Leningrad and the northern Soviet Union, was launched on 7 July the same year.

-Programmes were stopped in 1941 at the start of Operation Barbarossa, for fear that the Shabolovka transmitter would be used as an enemy beacon.
+Programs were stopped in 1941 at the start of Operation Barbarossa, for fear that the Shabolovka transmitter would be used as an enemy beacon.
 The same thing happened in Leningrad due to the almost four years siege of the city.
 The USSR television service began experimental test broadcasts on 7 May 1945 (two days before the German surrender), in preparation for its full reopening.
+On 15 December, the service resumed.
 Regular public programming resumed on 7 March 1948.

 The USSR television service temporarily stopped broadcasts in December 1948 for a major upgrade of the broadcast equipment, but by 1 May the next year, Leningrad and the northern/northwestern USSR resumed television broadcasts for the Palace Square May Day Parade.
 Regular programming resumed on 16 June 1949, but was now broadcasting in 625 lines – a first in the world.

 On 22 March 1951, Moscow TV was renamed, to avoid confusion by viewers about the forthcoming local channels, becoming the Central Television Station, later known as Programme 1.
-Leningrad's television service was also renamed into Leningrad Television.
+Leningrad's television service was also renamed Leningrad Television.
 It continued its national broadcasts.

-On 26 August 1952, the Leningrad Television Centre was inaugurated, the USSR's first state-of-the-art television studios.
+The following year, the Soviet government claimed that its television was the best in the world; among them was the reach of the transmitter, 200 kilometres for the Moscow transmitter against 80 kilometres from an American transmitter.
+Broadcasts were received from a long distance in Sweden by a radio technician in the middle of the year, four years before Sweden had its own television service, with reception from Moscow of a two-and-a-half hour variety programme.